jwds1978/jwds1978.github.io/_posts/2017-04-24-hilariously-terrible-stock-photos-miss-the-mark-portraying-real-troops.md

     &nbsp;<br />
-    In this stock photo, a group of recruits are being yelled at by their instructor.&nbsp; For some unknown reason, the recruits and the instructor are in differing uniforms.&nbsp; There's also the bad hair cuts that would mean trouble for the life of any recruit.&nbsp; And, again, we see various types of facial hair &#8212; from a full beard on the instructor to the guy who hasn't shaved in a couple of days.
+    In this stock photo, a group of recruits are being yelled at by their instructor.&nbsp; For some unknown reason, the recruits and the instructor are in differing uniforms.&nbsp; There's also the bad hair cuts that would mean trouble for the life of any recruit.&nbsp; And, again, we see various types of facial hair &#8212; from a full beard on the instructor to the guy who hasn't shaved in a couple of days.<br />
+    &nbsp;
   </li>
   <li>
     <span style="font-weight: bolder;">Sale at the Army Surplus Store</span><br />